-I heard the rustling and started to move, my adrenaline surging through my stiff muscles.
+I heard the rustling and started moving, adrenaline surging through my stiff muscles.
 Cushioned by balls of loose clothing on the rocky ground was hardly a thought as my competitive mind screamed – FIRST, YOU HAVE TO BE FIRST!
 I took a deep breath, muttering, calming my instincts for flight.
 I would never outgrow my urge to obliterate anything ahead of me, but my muscles finally screamed, and I realized I had outgrown the ability to recover in twelve hours.

 I slowly settled back to the floor – quiet as a mouse.
 I did not want to awaken the others.
-As the rush of competition resided, the aches, pains and hot spots drifted to the front of my mind.
-I stretched a leg, bent an arm.
+As the rush of competition resided, the aches, pains, and hot spots drifted to the front of my mind.
+I stretched a leg, and bent an arm.
 I was ready to go.
 The kinks would work themselves out.
 I needed to move.

 Packing up quietly, I stepped out into a dark, dry morning – a hint of grey on the horizon.
 It was cold, much colder than I had expected.
 I stood, bent and stiff, feeling the hotspots on my tender feet.
 No matter what I did, I would have blisters by lunch.
 My feet hated hiking.